openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

 (go to the web, find the branch, favorite it, go to your repo, fetch) every time you want to work with someone else’s branch.

-In the VSTS repo, what we’ve done is adopt a naming pattern that allows people to very easily favorite all of their nearby teammates’ topic branches.
+In the Azure DevOps repo, what we’ve done is adopt a naming pattern that allows people to very easily favorite all of their nearby teammates’ topic branches.
 Across the broader team, there are 400+ people, but any given feature team has around 10 or so people in it.
 So the pattern we’ve adopted is that each team creates all of their topic branches using the naming pattern `teams///`.
-Each person on a team can then just go favorite the `teams/` “branch folder” in the VSTS web UI, and from then on they have access to all branches created by their nearby teammates.
+Each person on a team can then just go favorite the `teams/` “branch folder” in the Azure DevOps web UI, and from then on they have access to all branches created by their nearby teammates.

 The Windows team has taken a different approach.
-They’ve created a command line tool that will call the VSTS REST APIs to favorite a branch.If a user wants to favorite a branch, they can just call that tooland pass in the name of the branch, and then run `git fetch` again.
+They’ve created a command line tool that will call the Azure DevOps REST APIs to favorite a branch.If a user wants to favorite a branch, they can just call that tooland pass in the name of the branch, and then run `git fetch` again.